tobyhodges/fair-research-software/episodes/09-code-documentation.md

 ::::::::::::::::::::::::::::::::::::: challenge

-### READMEs and The FAIR Principles
+### README and the FAIR principles

 Think about the question below.
 Your instructors may ask you to share your answer in a shared notes document and/or discuss them with other participants.

 Here are some of the major sections you might find in a typical README.
 Which are **essential** to support the FAIR principles?
 Which are optional?

 + Purpose of the code
 + Audience (who the code is intended for)
-+ Installation Instructions
++ Installation instructions
-+ Contribution Guide
++ Contribution guide
-+ How to Get Help
++ How to get help
 + License
-+ Software Citation
++ Software citation
-+ Usage Example
++ Usage example
 + Dependencies and their versions
 + FAQs
 + Code of Conduct

 :::::::::::::::::::::::: solution

 To support the FAIR principles (Findability, Accessibility, Interoperability, and Reusability), certain sections in a README file are more important than others.
-Below is a breakdown of the sections that are ESSENTIAL / OPTIONAL in a README to align with these principles.
+Below is a breakdown of the sections that are *essential* or *optional* in a README to align with these principles.

-### Essential
+#### Essential

-1. **Purpose of the code**
-   - **Explanation:** Clearly explains what the code does.
-This is essential for findability and reusability.
+- **Purpose of the code** - clearly explains what the code does; essential for findability and reusability.

-2. **Installation Instructions**
-   - **Explanation:** Provides step-by-step instructions on how to install the software, ensuring accessibility.
+- **Installation instructions** - provides step-by-step instructions on how to install the software, ensuring accessibility.

-3. **Usage Example**
-   - **Explanation:** Provides examples of how to use the code, helping users understand its functionality and enhancing reusability.
+- **Usage Example** - provides examples of how to use the code, helping users understand its functionality and enhancing reusability.

-4. **License**
-   - **Explanation:** Specifies the terms under which the code can be used, which is crucial for legal clarity and reusability.
+- **License**- specifies the terms under which the code can be used, which is crucial for legal clarity and reusability.

-5. **Dependencies and their versions**
-   - **Explanation:** Lists the external libraries and tools required to run the code, including their versions.
-This is essential for  reproducibility and interoperability.
+- **Dependencies and their versions** - lists the external libraries and tools required to run the code, including their versions; essential for  reproducibility and interoperability.

-6. **Software Citation**
-   - **Explanation:** Provides citation information for academic use, ensuring proper attribution and reusability.
+- **Software citation** - provides citation information for academic use, ensuring proper attribution and reusability.

-### Optional
+#### Optional

-7. **Audience (who the code is intended for)**
-   - **Explanation:** Helps users identify if the code is relevant to them, improving findability and usability.
+- **Audience (who the code is intended for)** - helps users identify if the code is relevant to them, improving findability and usability.

-8. **How to Get Help**
-   - **Explanation:** Informs users where they can get help, ensuring better accessibility.
+- **How to get help** - informs users where they can get help, ensuring better accessibility.

-9. **Contribution Guide**
-   - **Explanation:** Encourages and guides contributions from the community, enhancing the code's development and reusability.
+- **Contribution guide** - encourages and guides contributions from the community, enhancing the code's development and reusability.

-10. **FAQs**
-   - **Explanation:** Provides answers to common questions, aiding in troubleshooting and improving accessibility.
+- **FAQs** - provide answers to common questions, aiding in troubleshooting and improving accessibility.

-11. **Code of Conduct**
-   - **Explanation:** Sets expectations for behaviour in the community, fostering a welcoming environment and enhancing accessibility.
+- **Code of Conduct** - sets expectations for behaviour in the community, fostering a welcoming environment and enhancing accessibility.

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::